 For your first game, play until one player has knocked out one of their rivals.
-After that, keep reading to learn how to play through the full Funkoverse experience by using scenario cards, and items, and by mixing games!
+After that, keep reading to learn how to play the full Funkoverse experience by using scenario cards, items, and mixing games!

 THE FULL EXPERIENCE

 Now that you've played your first game, you're ready for the full Funkoverse experience by using scenarios!
 You can also take it to the next level by mixing Funkoverse games or playing against a friend who has their own Funkoverse game!